lijie-hu/lijie-hu.github.io/_pages/about.md

 <hr />

 # 🔥 News
+- *2026.04*: &nbsp;🎉 Eight papers have been accepted at ICML 2026!
+Congratulations to all students and co-authors!
 - *2026.04*: &nbsp;🎉 One paper has been accepted at TKDD!
 - *2026.04*: &nbsp;🎉 Three papers have been accepted at ACL 2026!
 - *2026.03*: &nbsp;🎉 One paper has been accepted at TMLR 2026!